paradime-io/social-media-data-modeling-challenge/README.md

 Now that you're set up, you have until **September 2nd, 2024** to submit your project!

-### Step 1: Get familiar with the required tools:
+### Step 1: Get familiar with the required Platforms:

-- **Paradime**:
-   - Get familiar with the paradime IDE using this [interactive guide](https://app.arcade.software/share/7kRyaYbPoGc5ofmJfmvY).
-You can also watch our YouTube videos:
+#### Paradime:
+You're required to utilize Paradime for SQL and dbt™ development.
+Get familar with the platform using these resources:
+- **Code IDE UI:** Follow our [interactive tutorial](https://app.arcade.software/share/7kRyaYbPoGc5ofmJfmvY)
-   - [All features in our intuitive IDE Commands Panel](https://www.youtube.com/watch?v=wQtIn-tnnbg) - Learn how to use key Paradime features like: Integrated Terminal, Data Explorer, Data Lineage, and Data Catalog
+- **Commands Panel:** Learn how to use the Integrated Terminal, Data Explorer, Data Lineage, and Data Catalog with our [video tutorial](https://www.youtube.com/watch?v=wQtIn-tnnbg).
-   - [DinoAI Copilot](https://www.youtube.com/watch?v=KqiosgQFsuk) - Learn how to improve dbt™ development with Paradime's AI-enabled features.
+- **DinoAI Copilot** - Discover how DinoAI improves your SQL and dbt development through our [video tutorial](https://www.youtube.com/watch?v=KqiosgQFsuk).
-  - **Paradime Help Docs**: For a comprehensive understanding of all the features and how to make the most of Paradime for your project, explore the [Paradime Help Docs](https://docs.paradime.io/app-help/welcome-to-paradime.io/readme).
+- **Paradime Help Docs**: For a comprehensive understanding of all the features and how to make the most of Paradime for your project, explore the [Paradime Help Docs](https://docs.paradime.io/app-help).
 - **MotherDuck**:
 - **Hex**: